Skip to content

 Crypto wallets exist to help users store and manage their digital assets.
 But contrary to what the name and definition of a ‘crypto wallet’ may suggest, these applications don’t actually store cryptocurrencies.
 They just let you access them.

-This means that when you send cryptocurrencies, you’re not really moving funds from your wallet to the recipient’s wallet.
+When you send cryptocurrencies, you’re not really moving funds from your wallet to the recipient’s wallet.
 What you’re actually doing is changing which public address the assets are associated with from your wallet’s address to the recipient’s address.
 Your wallet will use your private keys to sign off on this transaction.

 Custodial options, on the other hand, manage the wallet holding your cryptocurrencies on your behalf.
 They don’t give you the wallet’s private keys.
 Therefore, you don’t have full control over it.
-This is what you get with centralized exchanges like Coinbase and Binance
+This is what you get with centralized exchanges like Coinbase and Binance.

-This is why it’s recommended to use non-custodial wallets if you plan to hold cryptocurrencies for a long time.
+We recommend using non-custodial wallets if you plan to hold cryptocurrencies for a long time.

 While it is commonly said that wallets store cryptocurrencies, they don’t technically do that.
 All your crypto is stored on the blockchain as bits of data.
 Your wallet, on the other hand, is just the tool that lets you access and manage it.